FastVMT: Eliminating Redundancy in Video Motion Transfer: Experiments

 \subsection{Ablation study}

 \textbf{Effectiveness of sliding-window based motion extraction.} As shown in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:leida}, removing the sliding window mechanism results in performance degradation across multiple metrics and increased computational overhead and inference time.
 In Fig.~\ref{fig:ablation_visual}, we present the visual results without sliding windows.
 It is clear to observe a light reduction in motion fidelity and temporal consistency, confirming that our approach effectively balances computational efficiency with motion transfer quality.
 Additionally, we also show the visual comparison of attention motion extraction in various attention layers in DiT~(see Fig.~\ref{fig:abla_merge}).
 The motion extraction is more accurate in the middle layer of DiT.
+The quantitative ablation about it is provided in Appendix~\ref{sec:appendix}.

 \textbf{Effectiveness of corresponding-window loss.} Tab.~\ref{tab:ablation} and Fig.~\ref{fig:leida} reveal that excluding the corresponding-window loss leads to substantial degradation in motion fidelity, highlighting its essential role in maintaining accurate motion transfer.
 As shown in Fig.~\ref{fig:ablation_visual}, equipping with this loss function effectively constrains temporal inconsistencies to ensure robust motion alignment, while introducing minimal computational overhead~(less than 1\% increase in processing time), thus preserving both accuracy and efficiency.